-The property market has soared in the past 12 months despite the adverse impact the global pandemic has had on the UK economy, as people sought more living space and locked into cheap mortgage borrowing costs.
+The property market and house prices have soared in the past 12 months despite the adverse impact the global pandemic has had on the UK economy, as people sought more living space and locked into cheap mortgage borrowing costs.

 The scrapping of stamp duty on properties worth less than £500,000 prompted record numbers of transactions, as buyers were able to save up to £15,000.
 Yet despite the ending of the tax break the housing market has remained relatively strong.